-Dead wood can be habitat for wildlife.
+Dead wood can be a habitat for wildlife.
 It is illegal to remove dead trees, logs and branches from bushland reserves and roadsides without permission from Council.

 Apply for a permit to collect firewood on Council land

 To apply for a permit to collect firewood from Council roadsides:

-- fill out the 2021 permit application for firewood collection form — download below
+- fill out the permit application for firewood collection (download below)

 - select the towns around which you intend to collect firewood

 - take your documents to any of our Customer and Library Service Centres and pay the fee

 To find an approved collection area near you, use our interactive Pozi map.
 Roadside firewood collection can be found under the administrative heading.

 You can collect firewood for domestic use in state forests and those parks where collection is allowed — in specific areas and at certain times of the year.
 Limits apply, see the Forest Fire Management Victoria website for more details on firewood collection in your area.